gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

         - **Shortcut**: Right click on the game shortcut, click `Properties` and paste the contents at the end of the `Target` field.
     6. You are ready to play!
         - Launch the game via :material-steam: Steam, :simple-rockstargames: Rockstar Games Launcher or the `PlayGTAIV.exe` executable.
-        - It's preferable to start **a new savefile**.
+        - It's preferable to start **a new game**.
 Existing savefiles can work, but you may encounter issues.
         - Set `Traffic Density` to `100` to take full advantage of the custom popcycle.
         - If you want **more mods, check out [additional mods](#additional-mods)**.